Guy Smith: Founder of the Gun Facts Project

 01:07:21.66 – Brian David Crane

 Yeah, let’s talk about that for a second.
-So just to make sure I understand correctly, we’re talking about 2 the 2 strike laws 3 strike laws that basically say .
-You know after your second criminal offense.
-This is also like minim sentencing rules as well.
-That say.
-Ah, your third your third crime whether it’s breaking into a car or whatever like you’re going to get.
-You’re going to get.
+So just to make sure I understand correctly, we’re talking about 2 the 2 strike laws, 3 strike laws that basically say.
+After your second criminal offense.
+This is also like minimum sentencing rules as well.
+Your third crime whether it’s breaking into a car or whatever like you’re going to get, you’re going to get.
 You’re going to have at least you know a certain period of time in prison as a bare minimum and it also.
-Part of the counter argument to that is that it robs from the judges or the the juries if they do any sentencing the ability to decide how long that person should be going to jail that’s part of the I’ve heard that is an argument against this minute lay.
-Ah that the the risk multiple strike you had a you had a like.
-Clinical term for what is it called again?
-Sorry thank you?
-Yup yeah, so , so on 1 hand in 1 hand you go okay, cool.
-We’re going to.
-We’re going to.
-We’re going to lock up people who are habitual offenders.
+Part of the counter argument to that is that it robs from the judges or the juries if they do any sentencing..

 A habitual offender.